TheCodeDaniel/flux/PUBLISHING.md

-# Publishing Flux CLI to npm
+# Publishing Flux Mobile CLI to npm

-This guide walks you through publishing Flux CLI to npm as a beta release.
+This guide walks you through publishing Flux Mobile CLI to npm as a beta release.

 ---